Square Root Of 42

 The Significance of Irrational Numbers:

-The discovery of irrational numbers was a pivotal moment in the history of mathematics, forcing a reevaluation of foundational concepts.
+The discovery of irrational numbers was a central moment in the history of mathematics, forcing a reevaluation of foundational concepts.
 It shattered the Pythagorean belief that all numbers could be expressed as ratios of integers, leading to a deeper appreciation of the mathematical continuum.

 Practical Applications: